haka-security/haka/doc/user/tutorial/dissector/grammar.rst

         MESSAGE
     }

-The first three ones are self explanatory.
+The first ones are self explanatory.
 Except for `PARAM`, the rest of entities are encapsulated in a `field` element which means that the parsed content will be available for read/write through the provided field name.
 Finally, `PARAM` is defined using the `record` keyword wich represents consecutive elements.

 Specifying protocol message syntax
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^